 The same thing goes for your alt text.
 According to BigCommerce, in addition to serving as "an alternative when websites can't render the image for some reason," alt text "describes the image to search engines so they can understand them."

-The best thing you can do to optimize your alt text to sprinkle in keywords that clearly communicate what the image is.
+The best thing you can do to optimize your alt text is to sprinkle in keywords that clearly communicate what the image is.
 Just make sure not to overdo it by keyword stuffing.

 As for your image sizes, BigCommerce recommends keeping your images under 70KB.
 Also opt for JPEG instead of PNG or GIF, because it “allows higher quality with a smaller file size.”